 Perspectives?
 Thought.

-Some come gently, as dreams or memories.
+Some arrive quietly – as dreams or memories.

 All of them feel real.